ProfessorMadras Institute of Development Studies 79, II Main Road, Gandhinagar, Adyar, Chennai 600020

 - Rahul Reghu, Madras Institute of Development Studies, Topic: The Politics of Tribal Development in Kerala.

 - Rituparna Bohra, Madras Institute of Development Studies, Topic: The Political Ecology of Ecotourism in Assam.

 - Aarthi Sridhar, University of Amsterdam, The Netherlands, Topic: History of Fisheries Science Practices in India: From the Colonial to the Contemporary (Co-Supervisor).

 - Tara Lawrence, University of Tromso (Arctic University of Norway), Topic: Ecological and Social Transformations of Coastal India: A Trawl Fisheries PerEcological and social transformations of coastal India – a Trawl Fisheries Perspective from Cuddalore and Palghar districts in coastal India (Co-Supervisor).

 - Johny Stephen, University of Amsterdam, The Netherlands, Topic: Fishing for Space: An Analysis into the the Socio-spatial Relations of Indian Trawl Fishers in the Context of Transboundary Fishing in the Palk Bay (co-supervisor).

 - Oliver Schultz, University of Cape Town, South Africa, Topic: Power and Democracy in Coastal and Fisheries Governance on the Cape Peninsula (co-supervisor).

-- Associate Editor, Review of Development and Change (MIDS journal).
+- Managing Editor, Review of Development and Change.

 - Member, International Association for the Study of the Commons (IASC).